Dog bed being cleaned in a bright home laundry area

-That is why some dog beds still smell bad after washing.
-The outer cover may be clean, but the insert, foam, seams, or filling can still hold moisture and grime.
+Ever wonder why some beds still smell funky after a wash?
+The cover comes out fresh, but the insert, foam, seams, or filling can stay damp and grimy.
+That’s where the real trouble hides.

 Choose a dog bed that is easier to clean and keep fresh